silvioukoth/alx-pre_course/README.md

-my first readme as a full-stack student hoping to complete the project here
+my first readme as a full-stack learner